-Acoustic Echo Cancellation (AEC) can be applied to hands-free telephone systems, speakerphones, intercom systems, videoconferencing systems, and baby monitors.
+Acoustic Echo Cancellation (AEC) software can be applied to hands-free telephone systems, conferencing speakerphones, IP intercom systems, V2oIP videoconferencing systems, aeronautical headsets, and smart speakers.
 In any audio system that exhibits sound feedback from the loudspeaker to the microphone, acoustic echo cancellation can be applied to remove the unwanted echo from the audio signal.
 Compared to line echo cancellation, acoustic echo cancellation is much more complex because the number of reflections is greater and the high variability in the echo path of the acoustic environment.
 A well-designed Acoustic Echo Canceller should be able to be easily integrated into a wide variety of acoustic environments with different levels and types of perceived echo paths and background noise.
-VOCAL’s AEC and noise control module can be used in nearly every acoustical environment to achieve to achieve clear, echo-free communication.
+VOCAL’s AEC and noise control library module can be used in nearly every acoustical environment to achieve to achieve highly intelligible and clear, echo-free communication.

 The Acoustic Echo Canceller is designed for removing/suppressing acoustic reflections, whereas line/network echo cancellers primarily address echo signals produced by reflections from hybrid circuits (or transformers) converting 4-wire interface into 2-wire interface in POTS/PSTN systems.